 Which benefit matters most changes over the customer journey

-At the top of the funnel, where awareness and consideration matter, emotional benefits create more attention and interest.
+When awareness and consideration are the most important, emotional benefits work best.
+They create more attention and interest.
 Customers don’t care much about functional benefits at that point.
 Emotional benefits help brands stand out more.

-But towards the bottom of the funnel, near the point of purchase, the logical rational brain steps in.
+But nearer the point of purchase, the logical rational brain steps in.
 Functional benefits become more important.
 But, it’s harder to stand out on functional benefits.
 Most store websites and order to delivery systems offer similar functional benefits.

 - The only store to deliver within 24 hours of the order being placed (ease and convenience).

 - The only store to stock more than 1 million products (range)

 - Find a cheaper product and we’ll refund the difference by 10%. (price)

-These types of functional benefits suit generalist stores.
-Generalist stores build economies of scale.
-They can invest in the necessary support activities (fast delivery, large range, price discounts etc) to support this benefit.
+These functional benefits suit generalist stores, because they have economies of scale.
+They can afford to invest in the support activities (fast delivery, large range, price discounts etc) that deliver functional benefits.

 Emotional benefits in e-Commerce

 Niche stores on the other hand don’t have the same economies of scale.
 A stronger, more defendable benefit for them is to dial up the emotion.

 One online store we created for a manufacturer for example, focussed on its ability to always have products in stock.
 These were high demand products often out of stock in other channels.

 Example - Amazon emotional benefit

 Emotional benefits are tricky in e-Commerce, but not impossible.
-Bigger e-Commerce brands like amazon.com.au use advertising to create more emotional connections with customers.
+Bigger e-Commerce brands like Amazon use advertising to create more emotional connections with customers.
 This works at the top of the funnel to drive more traffic to their website (where the functional benefits of ease, range and price then take over).

-In this advert for example, there’s a cute dog, and a cute baby, neither of whom are going to shop at Amazon.
+In this advert for example, there’s a cute dog, and a cute baby.
+Clearly, neither shop at Amazon.

 But they’ll have strong emotional appeal to the type of customer (family shoppers) Amazon wants. (plus they add humour for even more emotional connection).